oriches/Simple.Wpf.Template/README.md

 This is a template for a WPF solution based on an MMVM approach using IoC, logging, and asynchronous invocations.
 All external thrid party libraries are resolved using NuGet.

-The idea is to prevent me from re-creating the scaffolding\infrastructure for a WPF application, the following are included:
+The idea is to prevent me from re-creating the scaffolding\infrastructure for any future WPF apps, the following are included:

 **MVVM** - _implmented as ViewModel first approach using strongly typed XAML DataTemplates,_